aka: Alternate Fire

 - Some guns in the original Call of Duty had the option to switch between full-auto and semi-auto (or between "full auto" and "slow auto" for the BAR), though since most people just stuck with full-auto they removed it for the second game.
 Some developers apparently tried to re-implement it as an attachment in later games, but it has never been used.

-- There is now an attachment introduced in Black Ops 2 that allows you to switch from Full Auto to Burst Fire, or from Burst Fire or Semi-Automatic fire to fully automatic firing.
+- There is now an attachment introduced in Call of Duty: Black Ops 2 that allows you to switch from Full Auto to Burst Fire, or from Burst Fire or Semi-Automatic fire to fully automatic firing.

 - The bullet-hose HS010 submachine gun in E.Y.E.: Divine Cybermancy has a fire mode to triple the already absurdly fast fire rate to 3000rpm, which causes it to fire faster than the Sulfatum.
 When in triple-fire mode, the gun sounds like it's ripping itself apart as you fire.